-Pulmonary Circulation receives its first Impact Factor of 2.178 !
+Pulmonary Circulation receives its second Impact Factor of 2.283!

-This is a fantastic result and a tribute to our Chief Editors Jason Yuan and Nick Morrell.
-Congratulations to Jason, Nick and the wider editorial team for this fantastic achievement!
+This is an excellent achievement for a young journal, and it’s a tribute to our Editors-in-Chief Jason Yuan and Nick Morrell.
+Since the beginning of 2017, Dr. Yuan and Dr. Morrell have been supported by Deputy Editors Kurt Stenmark and Irene Lang.
+Congratulations to the editorial leadership team for this achievement!

 Increasing in Impact and in Influence

 A journal's influence is indicated by its numbers of readers and our readership is growing at a staggering rate.
 Since launch, our articles have been downloaded over half a million times.
 Download numbers are currently increasing by 50% each year, evidence that Pulmonary Circulation is an increasingly important outlet for the most important research in pulmonary vascular disease.